-It appears that omega-3 fatty acids may reduce the symptoms of PMS, including depression, nervousness, anxiety, and lack of concentration and may also reduce the bloating, headache and breast tenderness.
+It appears that omega-3 fatty acids may reduce PMS symptoms, including depression, nervousness, anxiety, and lack of concentration and may also reduce bloating, headache and breast tenderness.

-These effects increased by more prolonged duration of treatment.
+These effects increased by a more prolonged duration of treatment.

 Animal studies have shown that a higher dietary omega–3/omega-6 fatty acids ratio is associated with beneficial effects on bone health.

 Eat two portions of fish per week, one of which should be oily fish.
 For vegans and vegetarians – eat plant-based sources of omega 3 (flaxseeds, chia, walnuts) and consider taking an Algae oil supplement.